Security of Buildings

-All ID cards, including those for the residence halls, are controlled and issued by the Department of Public Safety.
-The Physical Plant and Campus Life departments control the issuance of keys to the residence halls.
+All ID cards, including those for the residence halls, are controlled and issued by Physical Plant and Campus Life departments control the issuance of keys to the residence halls.

 Academic and administrative areas on campus are normally locked after business hours unless they are being used for legitimate evening or educational purposes.
 A valid Point Park University ID card is required for campus access after business hours Monday through Saturday and all day Sunday.

 Access to the University Center and Student Center is limited to those who possess a valid Point Park University ID or guests of the University.
 Access to the University Center and the Playhouse is restricted to the posted hours of operation.
 These hours vary according to the time of the year.
 Each building is secured according to the schedule established by the department responsible for the facility.

 Persona Non Grata